Condensation transition in large deviations of self-similar Gaussian processes with stochastic resetting: The area under a self-similar Gaussian process with resetting: Large deviations and condensation

-The phase transition of $\Psi(w)$ is qualitatively similar to the second-order transition found in \cite{MSS15a} when considering large deviations of the position of an RBM at finite time.
+The phase transition of $\Psi(w)$ is qualitatively similar to the second-order transition found in \cite{MSS15a} when considering large deviations of the position of an RBM at finite time (see also \cite{SSIM21} and the very recent work \cite{SGS22} in which a similar phenomenon was found in subdiffusive resetting systems).
 One difference between the two cases is that in \cite{MSS15a} in the subcritical regime, the run that creates the fluctuation must be the last one ($i=n$) whereas in the present case, in the subcritical regime $w < w_c$, it can be any one of the runs $i\in\left\{ 1,\dots,n\right\}$.
 The transition seperates between a phase $w>w_c$ in which it is created over the entire dynamics $\tau\in\left[0,t\right]$ and a phase $w<w_c$ in which the fluctuation is created over a (strict) subinterval of the $\left[0,t\right]$.
 In this respect, the transition is similar to those found in several systems without resetting \cite{SmithMeerson2019, MeersonSmith2019, AiryDistribution20, Meerson20}.